Composting with Black Soldier Flies

 Composting with Black Soldier Flies produces leachate which seeps out into the surrounding soil ready for your plants and worms to turn it into composted soil.
 When you water your garden the leachate mixes with water to make nutrients available for your plants.
-This also works well when you collect all your wastewater (without detergent) along with your scraps and fill your Compot up with water and waste.
+This also works well when you collect all your wastewater (with or without detergent) along with your scraps and fill your Compot up with water and waste.
 So you are not only saving water, but you are watering the garden at the same time and providing a solution for the leachate to mix with, which in turn provides nutrients for your plants.

 How do they deter house flies?

 If you watch the video at the beginning of this article about composting with Black Soldier Flies, you will see a container with some ham covered in house flies.
 There are in fact heaps of Soldier Flies mixed in with this waste.
 The blow flies are not deterred at this stage by the Soldier Flies.
 But the Soldier Flies will take over the space and most likely eat the fly larvae.